shekspir55/rbn/content/posts/how-not-to-get-hired-at-canonical.md

 They handed me a document to delve into my experience, my school grades in math (throwback much?), and my thoughts on various management topics.
 I guess they wanted to ensure that my love for math hasn't faded since school(I actually love Math❤️📚)!
 I dutifully filled out all 19 pages and sent it back.

 Next came the hurdle I dread the most: the dreaded Thomas psychometric test.
 You see, being an individual with ADHD, these tests and I...well, we have history.
-If you're not familiar, Thomas tests basically gauge a person's cognitive and personality traits.
-In a nutshell, it's not my favorite pastime.
+If you're not familiar, Thomas tests basically gauge a person's cognitive and personality traits.🧠 In a nutshell, it's not my favorite pastime.
 Unsurprisingly, my attempt ended with a rejection letter.

-But, as they say, when you fall off the horse, you dust yourself off and ask the horse for feedback.
-So, I did!
+But, as they say, when you fall off the horse, you dust yourself off and ask the horse for feedback.🐴✅ So, I did!
 I asked for a detailed breakdown of my results and sure enough, there were areas I excelled in and others I didn't.

 Spurred by this constructive feedback, I decided to take a detour and applied for an engineering role, thinking, "Well, I could learn from the inside and make my way up, right?"